 I’ve been in your shoes, and although I didn’t spend $30,000 on my wedding (thank goodness), I do find myself regretting spending as much as I did, especially since my marriage crashed and burned.

 Looking back, I wish I would have spent that money on something else I needed.
-For example, I recently went to the dentist and found out that I may need to have to some pricey dental work done in the next year or so, to the tune of $10,000.
-A few years ago, I could have afforded this if I hadn’t spent that money on a wedding.
+For example, I recently went to the dentist and found out that I may need to have to some pricey dental work done in the next year or so, to the tune of $10,000, I bet the price is worth the job because they seemed to have an awesome dental seo expert helping to manage their site.
+A few years ago, I could have afforded this if I hadn’t spent that money on a wedding and if I would have gone to http://rockwestdental.ca/.

 No one wants to think they’ll end up divorced, and I truly hope that doesn’t happen to you, but my point is that the money you spend on your wedding could likely be spent better on something you truly need.